Frequently Asked Questions

 Can you help me apply for a personal loan if I have a low credit score or am blacklisted?

 Yes, we can, but we don’t usually advise this.
 Of course, it depends on how low your credit score is and how much negative information is on your credit report.
 Different lending institutions have different criteria relating to credit scores and credit profile information, so if you are borderline one lender may approve you and another not.

-If you sign up as a plan member we will perform a comprehensive credit profile assessment for you, and then continue to send you a detailed credit report every month.
-This information allows you to see what your credit score is (and whether it is getting better or worse over time) and what negative information about you is on file at credit bureaus and will be provided to loan providers and other potential credit providers.
+If you sign up as a plan member, we will send you a detailed credit report every month that allows you to see what your credit score is, whether it is getting better or worse over time, and what negative information about you is on file at credit bureaus and will be provided to loan providers and other potential credit providers.

-Using this information, you can take steps to resolve some or all of the problems and improve your credit score before you apply for a personal loan, giving your application a better chance of success.
+Using this information, you can take steps to resolve problems and improve your credit score before you apply for a personal loan, giving your application a better chance of success.

 No, the free credit reports usually contain only a credit score and some basic credit profile information, there is very little context and explanation – and they are only available to you once a year.

-The report we provide monthly to all plan members is very comprehensive and contains multiple credit scores, calculated using different data, a full breakdown of all negative information, listings, default judgements, personal and contact information, properties registered in your name, identity theft/fraud listings and warnings, and a lot of other relevant and useful information.
-This is the same information that is provided to loan and credit providers, banks, employment agencies, rental agents, or other organisations that may run a credit check (“ITC check”) on you.
+The report we provide monthly to all plan members is more comprehensive and includes a full breakdown of all negative information, listings, default judgements, and other data – the same information that is provided to loan and credit providers, banks, employment agencies, rental agents, or other organisations that may run a credit check (“ITC check”) on you.